opencog/atomese-simd/README.md

 * Build and install the code in this repo.
   `mkdir build; cd build; cmake ..; make; sudo make install`
 * Look over the examples.
 Run them
-  `cd examples; guile -s vect-mult.scm`
+  `cd examples; guile -s atomese-kernel.scm`

 The `scaffolding` directory contains code that is "pure" OpenCL, and does not have any Atomese in it.
 It just provides some basic OpenCL examples.

-Make sure the software isn't insane, by running `opencog/opencl/scaffolding/show-ocl-hw` executable from the `build` directory.
+Make sure the software isn't insane, by running the `opencog/opencl/scaffolding/show-ocl-hw` executable from the `build` directory.
 It will print a short hardware listing that is a subset of what the `clinfo` command lists.
 If it doesn't